Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 The Short Packing List

-- Aloha shirts or Hawaiian dresses (3-4) — cotton or rayon, not polyester
+• Aloha shirts or Hawaiian dresses (3–4) — cotton or rayon, not polyester.
+Browse our collections →

-If matching outfits for a family trip or vacation photos are part of the plan, browse our matching family collection — coordinating prints across men’s, women’s, boys’, and girls’ styles.
-And if you want to understand more about what goes into a real aloha shirt before you shop, our guide to men’s Hawaiian aloha shirts walks through fabric, fit, and what to look for.
+If matching outfits for a family trip are part of the plan, browse our matching family collection — coordinating prints across men’s, women’s, boys’, and girls’ styles.